 After Gilmore Girls, Scott Patterson appeared in three parts of the Saw horror series and had a star role in the drama series The Event in 2010.
 Also, Scott Patterson came back as "Luke" in the sequel!

 After Gilmore Girls, it got a little quieter for Keiko.
-By now, the Japanese can still be seen regularly on the big screen and on TV.
+By now, the actress can still be seen regularly on the big screen and on TV.
 She appeared in Transformers 3 and the series Shameless.
 In 2016, she returned as "Lane" in the Gilmore Girls sequel and had a great part on the Netflix show 13 Reasons Why.

 Milo Ventimiglia played "Luke's" nephew "Jess", who begins a relationship with "Rory".
 But, with his nonconformist and often reckless behavior, he stirs up some trouble in the quiet and wholesome town of "Stars Hollow".